Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 For those who attend Robotics Studio in the future or want to build their own first bipedal robot, I hope this implementation can help you.
 But remember, it is far from perfect.
 Here are drawbacks and suggestions for improvement:
 1. It is relatively heavy, the whole weight reaches close to 1.5 kg. and the weight is not concentrated enough, if you can lighten it and concentrate the mass it should be able to run faster.
 I think under 1.2kg would be ideal.
 2. The fact that we don't have the two motors located in the hip joints due to timing issues results in extra weight.
 If you can make the most of them, the robot should be able to make more gaits and be more stable.
-3. Due to the parallel design of the legs, they are compressed by their own weight and can not be considered as rigid bodies, which makes simulation to reality more difficult, improving the design by replacing the other structures may improve.
+3. Due to the parallel design of the legs, they are compressed by their own weight and can not be considered as rigid bodies, which makes simulation to reality more difficult, improving the design or replacing the other structures may improve.

 <u>**So, do not just copy it, make it better!**</u>